 AUDIO: Push and release the AUDIO knob until BASS or TREB appears on the display.
-Then turn the knob clockwise or counterclockwise to increase or decrease.
-The display will show the bass or treble level.
+Turn the knob to increase or to decrease.
+The display will show the bass or the treble level.
 If a station is weak or noisy, you may want to decrease the treble.

-To adjust bass and treble to the middle position, push and hold the AUDIO knob.
+To adjust the bass and the treble to the middle position, push and hold the AUDIO knob.
 The radio will produce one beep and adjust the display level to the middle position.

 To adjust all tone and speaker controls to the middle position, push and hold the AUDIO knob when no tone or speaker control is displayed.
-The radio will produce one beep and display ALL.
-The bass and treble will be adjusted to the middle position.

-AUTO TONE: This feature allows you to choose bass and treble equalization settings designed for country/western, jazz, talk, pop, rock and classical stations.
+You will hear one beep and the radio will display ALL.
+The bass and the treble will be adjusted to the middle position.
+AUTO TONE (Automatic Tone): Press this button to choose bass and treble equalization settings designed for country/western, jazz, talk, pop, rock and classical stations.